CraftAcademyLabs/ca_course/bmi_challenge/step_5_moving_on.md

 ## Moving on

-At this point we will shift gears and allow you to work for yourself.
+At this point, we will shift gears and allow you to work for yourself.
 There is plenty of functionality left to implement.

 1. Add a function to calculate BMI using the imperial method.
 2. Modify the UI to allow the user to choose between the Metric- and Imperial methods
-3. Add some css to the web interface to create a better look and feel of the application - why not use some of the great frameworks available out there, like [ZURB Foundation]()http://foundation.zurb.com/ or [Twitter Bootstrap](http://getbootstrap.com/)?
+3. Add some CSS to the web interface to create a better look and feel of the application - why not use some of the great frameworks available out there, like [ZURB Foundation]()http://foundation.zurb.com/ or [Twitter Bootstrap](http://getbootstrap.com/)?
 4. Create a local repository and push up your code to GitHub
 5. Use your github.io repository to deploy your own version of the calculator